Retail in the Republic of Ireland: Convenience stores and newsagents

 Convenience store formats were developed from the 1960s, when the Musgrave Group introduced the "VG" convenience store format in 1960.
 This became Centra (and SuperValu) in 1979.
-Other convenience store formats include Gala, owned by 9 independent wholesale companies, Costcutter owned by Barry Group, SPAR, Mace, and Londis, all three owned by BWG in the Republic of Ireland.
+Other convenience store formats include Gala, owned by 9 independent wholesale companies, Costcutter owned by Barry Group, SPAR, Mace, and Londis, all three owned by BWG in Ireland.
 Smaller convenience store formats include XL Stop and Shop, Your Stop, Daybreak, Quik Pick and Vivo.
 Stonehouse Marketing, a large buying group of wholesalers, offers their retailers the Homestead brand, which is the main "own brand" label offered in symbol groups such as Gala, Costcutter, Quik Pick and Your Stop.

-Tesco also operates a small number of Tesco Ireland Local and Tesco Express stores, and Marks and Spencer operates several smaller convenience stores under the Simply Food banner.
+Tesco also operates a small number of Tesco Express stores, and Marks and Spencer operates several smaller convenience stores under the Simply Food banner.

 The Eason chain of main street newsagents, stationers and booksellers is the largest in the country.

-The main petrol station brands in Ireland also operate convenience stores - including the Circle K and Applegreen (Petrogas) brands.
+The main petrol station brands in Ireland also operate convenience stores - including the Circle K and Applegreen brands.

 Main street retailing

 While main street retailing is declining, a number of British and European 'high street' brands continue to operate in the market.
-These include Next, New Look, Boots, Argos, JD, Currys, and a number of stores in the Inditex and Bestseller brand families (such as Zara, Vero Moda and Jack & Jones).
+These include Next, River Island, Boots, JD, Superdrug, Currys, and a number of stores in the Inditex and Bestseller brand families (such as Zara, Vero Moda and Jack & Jones).
 US retailer TK Maxx has more than 20 stores in Ireland.
 Indigenous Irish retailers and brands include Penneys, Brown Thomas, Shaws, newsagents Eason & Son, record stores Golden Discs, pharmacy chains Hickey's, Sam McCauley's, and McCabes, and other smaller chains.